PawseySC/singularity-containers/_episodes/45-docker-more.md

 exercises: 30
 questions:
 - "How can I reduce the size and software surface of a compiled application image?"
-- "How can I design an image that works without root privileges and with a read-only SIF filesystem?"
+- "Why must an image intended for Setonix work with an arbitrary non-root identity and a read-only SIF filesystem?"
 - "How should `ENTRYPOINT`, `CMD`, data, configuration, and launch policy be separated?"
 - "How can I inspect binaries, image layers, disk usage, and build cache before validating an image on Setonix?"
 objectives: